TheGrayFrost/smartKT/PROJDESC.md

 Our tool expects projects to:
 	- be C/C++ based
-	- use CMake for project build
+	- use makefiles for project build
+	- use CMake as the makefile generator
+	- support verbose makes and debug build
 	- work on Unix-based OSes
-	- have verbose makefiles
-	- contain test programs that create executables we may examine
+	- contain testsuite we may use for runtime tracing

 ### Sidenote: What is CMake?